adonix-org/postrise/README.md

             NOBYPASSRLS;
 ```

-💡 Grant the minimally required database and table permissions to this `ROLE`, or delegate those permissions to a `NOLOGIN` role that the `LOGIN` role can switch to with `SET ROLE`:
+💡 Grant the minimally required database and table permissions to this `ROLE`, or delegate those permissions to a `NOLOGIN` role that the `LOGIN` role can switch to with `SET ROLE` as follows:

 ```sql
 CREATE ROLE my_application_role